Skip to content

 };

-Obviously, we disabled all forms of copying and construction.
-Also, for convenience in later use, we adopt a safe virtual destructor.
-SingleInstance() needs to be placed under the protected scope so that our singleton subclasses can access it, ensuring we syntactically prevent the creation of a second instance.
-In terms of usage, we just need to write it like this:
+Obviously, we disabled any form of copying and construction.
+Also, for convenience in later use, we will adopt a safe virtual destructor.
+The constructor should be placed in the protected domain so that our singleton subclasses can access it, ensuring we syntactically avoid the creation of a second instance.
+In terms of usage, we just need to write:

 cpp